-Students who occasionally need a ride on a different bus must have a bus pass to ride that bus.
+Students who occasionally need to ride on a different bus must have an official bus pass to ride that bus.
 Please notify the front office BEFORE 10:00 a.m to request this pass.
 Please include a telephone number incase of any questions.
 TCMS students are not allowed to bring vehicles on campus.